Booking an Appointment-a 3 step process:

 What if MY BABY IS NOT YET REGISTERED WITH MEDICARE?

 Our practice is happy to allow families reasonable time to organise Medicare for their child.
 So we are able to wait for payment until baby is 6 weeks if needed.
-If your account is due and baby 6 weeks or more, we ask that you pay the account and we will happily assist you with prompt claiming once this is possible.
+If your account is due and baby is 6 weeks or more, we ask that you pay the account and we will happily assist you with prompt claiming once this is possible.

 Families can visit their nearest Medicare office with the Declaration of Birth or Birth Certificate to register their baby.
 Families report improved satisfaction using myGov to register their baby.